JuliaPlots/PlotDocs.jl/docs/src/install.md

 # In order to have a good experience with Jupyter, refer to Plotly-specific
 # Jupyter installation (https://github.com/plotly/plotly.py#installation)

-Pkg.add("PyPlot")
+Pkg.add("PythonPlot")
-# Depends only on PyPlot package
+# Depends only on PythonPlot package

 Pkg.add("UnicodePlots")
 ```